jmettraux/aachen/src/cac__skills.md

 : To cultivate crops and the like.

 Heal
-: To mend wounds, combat diseases, neutralize poisons.
+: To mend wounds, combat diseases, neutralize poisons, and stabilise _Mortally Wounded_ characters.
-: This skill is used when stabilising _Mortally Wounded_ characters, its importance cannot be overstated.

 Herd
 : To herd cattle, to take care of the animals.

 Hunt
-: To take game with snare, arrow or spear, to know the habits and the manner of preys.
+: To take game with snare, arrow or spear, more widely gamekeeping.

 Lead
 : To conduct and inspire people.

+Log
+: Felling and logging trees, more widely, sylviculture.

 Negotiate
 : To talk, to convince.